martinwhl/martinwhl/README.md

 ### Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I am `martinwhl`, a newbie developer taking baby steps.
+I am `martinwhl`, a newbie fullstack developer taking baby steps.

 * 💬 Ask me about anything, I am happy to help when I have free time;
 * ❓ Feel free to submit an issue if you find any 🐛 in my repositories.